 This article explains how to build a telehealth system using Azure cloud services.
 The details are based on a real customer implementation that connects a professional healthcare organization to its remote patients.
 While there are other ways to build such a system, the solution described has been successful in enabling communication between patients and their remote care provider, as well as remotely tuning the medical devices that patients carry.

 There are about 700 million people who suffer from hearing disabilities.
 However, only 10% of them use hearing aid devices to improve their lives.
-In some geographies or situations, it is impossible for a patient to get direct assistance when needed.
+In some geographies or situations, it's impossible for a patient to get direct assistance when needed.
 For example, consider patients who:

-- Need help in a specific hearing situation (for example, while walking in the park, attending a party, or being at home), which cannot be reproduced in the hearing care professional's office.
+- Need help in a specific hearing situation (for example, while walking in the park, attending a party, or being at home), which can't be reproduced in the hearing care professional's office.

 - Have mobility issues or reside long distances from their hearing care professional.